BOUTCHOUANG1/Gestion-de-Notes/ManageNotes/src/main/java/com/university/ManageNotes/util/q-dev-chat-2025-08-26-great.md

 - ✅ Added `levels` field showing what levels they can teach
 - ✅ Added `phone` field for contact information
 - ✅ Added `subjects` field showing assigned subjects with codes
-- ✅ Proper role-specific data population in AuthService
+- ✅ Proper appRole-specific data population in AuthService

 The teacher login will now provide complete information about their teaching assignments! 🚀